-Leadership and management of staff and resources is a Care Inspectorate 'leadership' quality indicator (QI).
+Leadership and management of staff and resources is a 'leadership' quality indicator (QI).

 There are illustrations of practice and challenge questions below.
 These can help you to assess your current practice and identify areas for growth.
-Illustrations of leadership and management of staff and resources are also available for childminding settings and school-aged childcare.
+Illustrations of leadership and management of staff and resources are also available for early learning and childcare and childminding settings.

-Themes for leadership and management of staff and resources
+Themes for management of staff and resources

-- vision, values and aims
+- · vision, values and aims

 - self-evaluation, quality assurance and implementing change

-- staff recruitment and induction
+- recruitment and induction

-This indicator highlights the need for leaders to ensure they have an ambitious, shared vision that focuses on improvements and positive outcomes for all.
-There should be a strong ethos of continuous improvement which enhances the delivery of high-quality practice.
-It focuses on accountability, responsibility, and shared values as important features of building and sustaining a highly professional team.
+This indicator highlights the need for leaders to ensure an ambitious, shared vision that focuses on improvements and positive outcomes for all.
+There is a strong ethos of continuous improvement which enhances the delivery of high-quality practice.
+It focuses on accountability, responsibility and shared values as important features of building and sustaining a highly professional team.